Some of our Team at Fully Charged Live 2019

 My commute has become more local in recent years, just 10 miles by car, or a mere 6 miles by cycling, due to more direct cycle paths.

-I've now reached middle age (40) and have a family, so I've become aware that the priority isn’t always just about saving time, it's about living your life for as long and as healthily as you can, so that you’ll be there longer for those around you and more able to help along the way.
+I've now reached middle age and have a family, so I've become aware that the priority isn’t always just about saving time, it's about living your life to the full and keeping healthily whilst you do it, so that you’ll be there longer for those around you and more able to help along the way.

 So after trying to motivate myself to exercise in a gym (with mixed results) I thought about how I could combine travelling with exercising to save time and stay healthy for longer.

 I didn’t have a DryCycle to start with of course, so I bought an electric bicycle and commuted to work with that during the summer months.
 I took my car whenever it was raining or whenever I needed to transport more people, so this meant that I used my bicycle about twice a week in the summer, and hardly at all at any other time of year, and I was forever checking the weather forecast – a bit similar to flying really!

 What I learned most from the E-bike is that top quality electric bicycles with the very best mid drive motors have more than enough power to get them quickly up to their top speed of 15.5mph before the motor then cuts out.
 In fact it seems a bit wasted really, surely it would be better to accelerate a bit more slowly due to added weight but use that weight to have an enclosed vehicle so that it’s useful in all weathers and offers crash protection.